-§ 5313.
+5313.
 Transit cooperative research program

-(a) COOPERATIVE RESEARCH PROGRAM.-The amounts made available under section 5338(c) are available for a public transportation cooperative research program.
-The Secretary shall establish an independent governing board for the program.
-The board shall recommend public transportation research, development, and technology transfer activities the Secretary considers appropriate.

-(b) FEDERAL ASSISTANCE.-The Secretary may make grants to, and cooperative agreements with, the National Academy of Sciences to carry out activities under this subsection that the Secretary decides are appropriate.

-(c) GOVERNMENT'S SHARE.-If there would be a clear and direct financial benefit to an entity under a grant or contract financed under this section, the Secretary shall establish a Government share consistent with that benefit.
+- (a) Cooperative research program.--The amounts made available under subsections (a)(5)(C)(iii) and (d)(1) of section 5338-section 5338(c) are available for a public transportation cooperative research program.
+The Secretary of Transportation shall establish an independent governing board for the program.
+The board shall recommend public transportation research, development, and technology transfer activities the Secretary considers appropriate. - (b) Federal assistance.--The Secretary may make grants to, and cooperative agreements with, the National Academy of Sciences to carry out activities under this subsection that the Secretary decides are appropriate. - (c) Government's share.--If there would be a clear and direct financial benefit to an entity under a grant or contract financed under this section, the Secretary shall establish a Government share consistent with that benefit.

-§ 5314.
-Technical assistance and standards development
+5314.
+National research programs Technical assistance and standards development

-(a) TECHNICAL ASSISTANCE AND STANDARDS DEVELOPMENT.---

-(1) IN GENERAL.-The Secretary may make grants and enter into contracts, cooperative agreements, and other agreements (including agreements with departments, agencies, and instrumentalities of the Government) to carry out activities that the Secretary determines will assist recipients of assistance under this chapter to-
+- (a) Technical assistance and standards development.--Program.
+(1) The amounts made available under section 5338(d) are available to the Secretary of Transportation for grants, contracts, cooperative agreements, or other agreements for the purposes of sections 5312, 5315, and 5322 of this title, as the Secretary considers appropriate. - (12) In general.-The Secretary may make grants and enter into contracts, cooperative agreements, and other agreements (including agreements with departments, agencies, and instrumentalities of the Government) to carry out activities that the Secretary determines will assist recipients of assistance under this chapter to-